-The new policy has now been approved by Health Canada and will be implemented no later than 30 September 2022 (Health Canada, 28 April, 2022).
+The new policy, approved by Health Canada, was implemented in September 2022 (Canadian Blood Services, 2022).
 The new policy is similar to that implemented in the UK (see page 8).
-All donors will be asked about "higher-risk" sexual behaviour rather than their sexual orientation or the gender of their sexual partners.
+All donors are now asked about "higher-risk" sexual behaviour rather than their sexual orientation or the gender of their sexual partners.

-The US is also currently looking closely at the emerging evidence with the view of using individual risk-based criteria, as opposed to "risk-group" (e.g., MSM).
-On the 12th January 2022, the Red Cross declared that COVID-19 had resulted in the "worst blood shortage in more than a decade".
-In a letter to the Department of Health and Human Services Secretary and FDA acting commissioner Dr Janet Woodcock, a group of 22 U.S. senators urged the FDA to remove its current blood donation restrictions for MSM.
-The group wrote:
+The US has also looked closely at the emerging evidence with the view of using individual risk-based criteria, as opposed to "risk-group" (e.g., MSM).
+On the 30 November 2022, the US Food and Drug Administration (FDA) stated: